Like it or not, your business model speaks to your ethics

 Business leaders can learn from these mistakes, intentional or otherwise, by building into their business models a value system and adherence to an ethical approach right from the start.
 Think of it as an investment bulwark against the negative outcomes that would otherwise come from legal and publicity fees, lost sales, and decline in employee morale and retention, to name a few.
 An ethical foundation to business planning allows a company to focus all its energy on positive growth and success.

-Equifax trapped millions of unsuspecting users who never had any sort of business contract with the company, forcing consumers into their sphere without notice or recourse, accumulating financial data and through sheer incompetence exposing that data to criminals.
+Equifax recently admitted (opens in a new tab) that its data breach affected millions more people than it had previously reported.
+The company trapped millions of unsuspecting users (opens in a new tab) who never had any sort of business contract with the company, forcing consumers into their sphere without notice or recourse, accumulating financial data and through sheer incompetence exposing that data to criminals.

 The lesson today's business leaders should learn from the current mood of the technical industry is that the chances for long-term success are enhanced when companies plan ahead to avoid ethical pitfalls.
 A customer-centric approach means reviewing the ramifications of every decision for how it may adversely affect consumers, users, and anyone who engages with a business at any level.